How It Works

 Get Ahead of Weeds Before They Start

-It’s extremely important that you apply Weed Prevention Plus early in the spring while the weeds are still germinating below ground.
+It’s extremely important that you apply Weed Prevention Plus® early in the spring while the weeds are still germinating below ground.
 Once applied, the corn gluten meal works to prevent weed seedlings from successfully germinating.
-And the best part is that children and pets can play on the lawn immediately after application since Weed Prevention Plus® is composed of natural ingredients!
+Since Weed Prevention Plus® is composed of 100% granulated corn gluten meal, children and pets can play on the lawn immediately after application.

 Lawn Food for Fabulous Lawns